Blog Post

 When evaluating a startup team, focus on three factors:

 Domain expertise matters most.
-Does the founding team have direct experience with the problem they are solving?
+Does the founding team have direct experience with the problem they're solving?
 First-hand knowledge of the customer, the market, or the technology compresses the learning curve that kills most startups.
 According to First Round Capital, teams of two or more founders outperformed solo founders by 163% across ten years of their seed investments, and founding team composition was one of the strongest predictors of performance in their dataset.2 Next, look at execution speed: how quickly does the team ship, test, and iterate?
 Speed is the early-stage startup's primary advantage over incumbents, so look for evidence of iteration in the product roadmap, not just plans.
 Finally, assess team completeness.
 Does the founding team cover the critical functions (product, technical, commercial), or is there a gap that requires a key hire before the company can reach the next phase?

 Dimension 2: Market